projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/README.rst

-  like ``ipanic``, ``pstore`` and etc. For the log on AaaG, it's collected with monitoring the change of related folders on the sos image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to allow users to configure which crash or event they want to collect through the xml file easily.
+  like ``ipanic``, ``pstore`` and etc. For the log on AaaG, it's collected with monitoring the change of related folders on the sos image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to allow users to configure which crash or event they want to collect through the XML file easily.
 - ``common``: some utils for logs, command and string.
 - ``data``: configuration file, service files and shell script.